penborter/nba-site/_posts/2025-04-20-turnovers.md

 How many ways are there to turn the ball over in a basketball game?

-NBA play-by-play data tags each and every game action with two categories:
+NBA play-by-play data tags each and every game action with two fields:

 `EVENTMSGTYPE`: Play type (e.g. made shot, free throw, rebound) `EVENTMSGACTIONTYPE`: Play sub-category (e.g. 3PT shot; def. rebound)

-The `EVENTMSGTYPE` for turnovers is `7`.
-Within this play type, there are at least 28 sub-categories, meaning the NBA tracks almost 30[^1] different types of turnovers.
+Each play type in `EVENTMSGTYPE` is given a code, for example, the number for turnovers is `7`.
+Within this play type, there are at least 28 play subcategories, each with their own `EVENTMSGACTIONTYPE` code, meaning the NBA tracks almost 30[^1] different types of turnovers.

-There's no rhyme or reason[^2] to where the actual numbers for each sub-category comes from: lower isn't more common, it's not alphabetical, and there are large gaps between category codes.
-Unless otherwise mentioned from here on in, the `#XX` number listed with each turnover type is that type's `EVENTMSGACTIONTYPE`.
+There's no rhyme or reason[^2] to where the actual code for each sub-category comes from: lower isn't more common, it's not ordered alphabetically, and there are large gaps between the codes.
+Unless otherwise mentioned from here on in, the `#XX` code listed with each turnover type is that play subcategory's `EVENTMSGACTIONTYPE`.

 Anyway, let's explore!

 ## Standard Turnovers
-We'll go through 11 different types of weird and wacky turnovers below; this section is just for the standard stuff.
+We'll go through 12 different types of weird and wacky turnovers below; this section is just for the standard stuff.
 About half of the categories then are just different ways to capture what I'd consider standard-fare turnovers: travelling (#4); throwing the ball out of bounds (#45); stepping out of bounds (#39); going out of bounds some other way (#40); backcourt, lane, and kicked ball violations (#13, #17 and #19); having the ball stolen (#1 and #2); goaltending (#15); committing an offensive foul (#36 and #37) (including illegal screens but not including [off-ball fouls](#0--turnover-turnover)); double dribbling, two ways (#6 and #7); and palming the ball (#21).

-We don't need to go into detail on these too much more, except to say that palming is just another name for carrying.
+We don't need to go into any more detail on these, except to say that palming is just another name for carrying.

 ## Time Violations